headroomsystem/headroomsystem/README.md

 🏚️ Usually quietly watching people, talking with close friends, or doing something else.
 Very finicky on who I regularly talk with, brain issues.
 Distrustful shelter dog syndrome, schizo-spec.\
 🐾 Strawpage is our favored site.
 Friendly with freaks and open-minded folk :)\
 ⚠️ Don't particularly care for discourse, keep it away from me, but I'll side-eye you if you act puritanical or like a cop.\
-🎮 Super into S.T.A.L.K.E.R., Postal, and Team Fortress 2 :)\
+🎮 Currently super into: Disco Elysium and Postal\
 \
 <img width="250" height="248" alt="acab" src="https://github.com/user-attachments/assets/71ad993f-19f8-41a4-b8db-424562ae96f6" />\
 ![CJ9yBXyH](https://github.com/user-attachments/assets/406557ee-9223-4f87-81f2-91a2778c5a5e)